Avoiding Hospital Readmission

 It may be helpful to keep these diagnosis time points in mind, when you are working with a patient who might need some extra help.
 How you plan your visits, or getting assistance via social services for those at greater risk, may be enough to keep them safe at home!

-Seniors and caregivers, check this link if you want to look up your local hospital readmission rates.(KHN, 2021)
+Seniors and caregivers, check this link to look up your local hospital readmission rates.(KHN, 2021)

-Make sure to set your clients up for success.
-Here is a link to a packet of peer reviewed senior focused health handouts for documenting clear safety education and activity at Etsy.com.
+Fall risk is another area important to consider after being hospitalized.
+Make sure to set your clients/ loved one up for success by arming them with education and home resources that will help prevent a fall.
+Here is a link to a packet full of evidence based info, and of peer reviewed senior focused health handouts for documenting clear safety education and activity at Etsy.com.

 What other information do you consider for readmission risk and need for social work assessment?
 I would love to hear from you!
-Subscribe to my blog for weekly tips, information and insight into senior care and senior health, and receive a few printable FREEBIES!
+Begin your Organized Healthcare Journey by subscribing to the blog for weekly senior care tips and a few printable FREEBIES!